surveysolutions/docs/content/release-notes/version-19-04/index.md

 into a single time zone.

 - In exported data files the numbering of items in rosters triggered by numeric questions is starting from zero.
-For example, if you have a roster EMPLOYEES triggered by a numeric question NumEmployees, it will contain a numeric employees__id variable with the values 0,1,2,...
-This is consistent with how Survey Solutions was recording this information for a long time, though recent versions started numbering with 1 for such cases.
+For example, if you have a roster <I>employees</I>
+triggered by a numeric question <I>NumEmployees</I>, it will contain a numeric
+<I>employees__id</I> variable with the values 0,1,2,...
+This is consistent with how
+Survey Solutions was recording this information for a long time, though recent versions started numbering with 1 for such cases.
 We have restored the original behavior.
 The linked questions will contain exactly the ID value of the selected